hgoldfish/qtnetworkng/README.md

 Supported Platforms
 -----------------------

-Linux, Windows, Android and OpenBSD is supported.
+Linux, Android and OpenBSD is supported.

 Macos, iOS is not tested yet, as I have no mac machines.

+Windows is supported partially.
+Because the Qt eventloop is not very efficient, a separate libev event loop is provided in Linux which is not available in Windows.
+GZip compression is not supported under Windows if zlib library not present.

 QtNetworkNg uses more effective boost::context asm code in arm, arm64, x86, amd64 machines, and uses native ucontext or windows fiber API in other architectures.